archham/kube.web-ui/README.md

 # Open WebUI Deployment

 This project provides a Kubernetes deployment setup for the Open WebUI application.
-It includes configuration files for deploying the application, setting up persistent storage, and managing ingress rules.
+It deploys and configures a deepseek-r1:1.5b llm for testing.

 ## Project Structure